Search Course Reserves

 Where do I go to check-out Reserve items?

 All Reserve materials are held at the Main Circulation Desk, which is near the west entrance of the library on the 2nd floor of the El Pomar Center.
 Provide the desk attendant with the title of the item you want and they'll pull it from the shelf for you.

 How do I check-out a Reserve item?

 To check-out a reserve item you must to present your UCCS ID card or a valid Government issued ID (driver's license, passport, military ID).

 How long can I keep a Reserve item?

 It depends.
-Instructors designate a check-out lenght of:
+Instructors designate a check-out length of:

 depending on the popularity of the item and the numbers of students enrolled in the course.
 The circulation period will be clearly labeled on the front of the item.